harmslab/topiary/docs/source/protocol.rst

   sequences with :code:`keep = False` from the previous alignment are dropped.
 + 06_alignment.fasta.
 Dataframe alignment written out to a fasta file.

-There are other files in this directory (i.e. .faa.gz and blast_db.* files).
+There are other intermediate files in this directory (i.e. .faa.gz and blast_db.* files) that are not necessary for downstream analysis.
 These may be deleted if desired.

 Options
 -------